MUK-Dev/Paynest/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Features of this app
+Authentication with error handling and form validation API for getting the current values of crypto currencies Firebase Firestore integration
+Chatting features where users can contact with the admin Forms for purchasing/selling crypto currency and gift cards Once user submits the forms the request message is generated and is sent to the admin There is no admin panel or seperate app for the admin specific accounts are given admin access by the person who has access to the database.